 Sir Issac Pitman & Sons Ltd. (London, UK)

 Pitman & Sons, Ltd. was established in 1886 by Issac Pitman, an educational innovator who developed Pitman’s Shorthand, introduced spelling reform, taught the first modern distance learning courses, and promoted vegetarianism.

-The Greenjacket Books were first issued in 1935 and the last printing and advertising seems to have been in 1947.
-The series included young adult fiction, and reached about a dozen titles.
+The Greenjacket Books were first issued in 1935 and the last printing and advertising seem to have been in 1947.
+The series included young adult fiction and reached about a dozen titles.
 The majority of titles were issued in 1936-1937.
 Jackets for the series were initially unique to each title, but reprints in the mid and late 1940s had jackets common to the series.
 This copy of Carola Oman’s Ferry the Fearless has one of the common jacket designs.
 The jackets are dominated by green and include the series name on the bottom front of the jacket.
 The front jacket flap describes the book and includes a few quotes from reviews.
 The price of 5/- net is also included on the front jacket flap.